-Tyler J. Dutton is an associate in Sterne Kessler’s Electronics Practice Group.
+Tyler J. Dutton is a director in Sterne Kessler’s Electronics Practice Group.
 His practice emphasizes inter partes review and post-grant review proceedings at the U.S. Patent Office.
 He also has experience prosecuting patent applications and reissue applications across various technological areas.

 Tyler’s experience in contested proceedings includes: drafting substantive papers on behalf of patent owners and petitioners; drafting discovery motions; requesting supplemental briefing; strategizing legal arguments for issues of first impression; assisting technical experts with expert reports; preparing for offensive as well as defensive depositions of fact and expert witnesses; and preparing for oral hearings.
 Through this experience, Tyler has successfully defended and challenged patents at the U.S. Patent Office.

 Tyler is a contributing author of Patent Office Litigation, Second Edition, published in 2017, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.